stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *here we see that ServerlessProducer acting in role of LamndaExecutionRole2 is allowed ...*
+> *Here, we see that 'serverlessproducer' acting in role of 'LamndaExecutionRole2' is allowed ...*

 ### ServerlessProducer - LambdaExecutionRole2 role - LambdaTighter policy